sarahtattersall/PIPE/_posts/2014-04-04-b_editing-a-petrinet.md

 post-id: edit
 ---

-A Petri net can be built up by selecting the appropriate icons along the task bar.
+A Petri net can be built up by using the appropriate icons along the task bar.

 #### Adding a token ![New Token icon](images/taskbar/SpecifyTokenClasses.png)

-In order to add a token click on the new token icon or press Ctrl-Shift-T. This will pop up the token editor window in which tokens can be added by giving them a name and a color.
+In order to add a token to the Petri net click on the new token icon or press Ctrl-Shift-T. This will pop up the token editor window in which tokens can be added by giving them a name and a color.